Kiddie ride: Others

 Knockoff rides that feature figures that look like those of famous cartoon characters exist.
-Commonly knocked off characters include: Pikachu from Pokémon, Disney's Donald Duck and Mickey Mouse, Despicable Mes Minions and Hello Kitty.
-They are cheaper than real licensed rides, and are found at smaller establishments.
-However, as the name suggests, they are not licensed, and in certain areas with high intellectual property rights recognition, purchasers of knockoff rides can potentially get themselves entangled with legal complications.
-Furthermore, the ride figure might not be designed to look as close to a licensed character compared to genuinely licensed rides, possibly resulting in diminished recognition.
-Occasionally, there are some countries where knockoff characters are found in fairground rides.
+They are cheaper than real licensed rides and are found at smaller establishments.
+They are not licensed, and in certain areas with high intellectual property rights recognition, purchasers of knockoff rides can get themselves entangled in legal complications.
+The ride figure might not be designed to look as close to a licensed character compared to genuinely licensed rides, possibly resulting in diminished recognition.
+Occasionally, there are some countries where knockoff characters are found on fairground rides.
 These feature paint jobs of popular characters that are featured on the rides without a license from their respective owners.
-Some vehicles in said rides can also be based on popular cartoon characters, including Disney's Mickey Mouse and Goofy, Looney Tunes' Bugs Bunny, the Teenage Mutant Ninja Turtles and Bart Simpson from The Simpsons.